hed-standard/hed-schemas/docs/source/introduction_to_hed_schemas.md

 # Introduction to HED schemas

-HED (Hierarchical Event Descriptors) is an evolving framework for the description and formal annotation of events and other information in data.
+HED (Hierarchical Event Descriptors) is an evolving framework for the description and formal annotation of events and other types of data.
 The HED ecosystem includes a structured vocabulary (specified by a HED schema) together with tools for validation and for using HED annotations in data search, extraction, and analysis.